 I always have had an interest in marketing – traditional marketing, as in branding, advertising and promotion.
-That was the focus of my M.B.A., and while I have never worked for an ad agency, I have worked in radio and TV, and now as a blogger and freelance marketer I work with many advertising and public relations agencies.
+That was the focus of my M.B.A., and while I have never worked for an ad agency, I have worked in radio and TV, and now as an online content creator, I work with many advertising and public relations agencies.
 So this stuff really interests me!

 Martin Lindstrom is a branding expert, and has figured out ways that consumers spend more time and money in grocery stores, which he shared it in his book Small Data: The Tiny Clues that Uncover Huge Trends.